Firefox add-ons contain a unique ID which is used to distinguish this add-on from any other Firefox add-on.

-You can do the same thing if you are updating from an older add-on type, such as a XUL/XPCOM add-on, to a WebExtension.
-Just visit the old add-on's page on AMO, upload the new WebExtension there, and it will be treated as an update to the old version.
+You can do the same thing if you are updating from an older add-on type, such as a XUL/XPCOM add-on, to use WebExtensions APIs.
+Just visit the old add-on's page on AMO, upload the new extension there, and it will be treated as an update to the old version.

 - If you are loading the add-on from its XPI file, are not loading it temporarily using about:debugging and it is not signed.